ashley-leung/monzo-interview/behavioral.md

 ## "Tell me about a time where you led a complex project"

 ### Situation
-I led the delivery of a Digital Product Passport system for eBay in partnership with Breitling, enabling blockchain-verified ownership certificates for luxury watches.
+eBay partnered with Breitling, a luxury Swiss watch manufacturer to enable sellers to attach a blockchain-verified Digital Product Passport to their listings, allowing sellers to transfer ownership digitally to buyers after purchase.

 The problem was complex because I was integrating across:
 - 6 systems with internal teams, external teams and third-party provider (Wallet team, Portfolio team, Arianee, Federated GraphQL, VAS Events, Kafka)
 - No blockchain infra existed internally

-There was also had high ambiguity — unclear partner timelines, evolving requirements, and no prior blueprint inside eBay for Node.js.
+- High ambiguity — unclear partner timelines, evolving requirements, and no prior blueprint inside eBay for Node.js.

 ### Task
 I owned end-to-end delivery of the purchase-to-fulfilment flow, specifically:

-- Ensuring that when a watch was purchased and authenticated, ownership of the digital passport transferred correctly from seller → buyer
+- Ensuring that when a watch was purchased, the digital passport transferred correctly from seller to buyer
-- Designing a system that was correct, reliable, and observable, given this was tied to trust and high-value goods
+- Designing a system that was correct, reliable, and observable
-- Aligning multiple stakeholders across product, Web3, marketplace infrastructure, and external partners

 Success meant:
 - Zero incorrect ownership transfers